-Created by Social Venture Partners Dallas and the Sapphire Foundation, and inspired by Dallas Philanthropist Dana Juett, the program guides residents through nine months of hands-on learning and experience in philanthropy.
+Created by Social Venture Partners Dallas and the Sapphire Foundation, and inspired by the late Dallas Philanthropist Dana Juett, the program guides residents through nine months of hands-on learning and experience in philanthropy.

 Residents can expect to: